mitotic/otrace/docs/FAQ.rst

 ===============================================

-The ``trace -a <action> -c <condition> <function>`` command allows ``debug`` as one of the action options.
+The ``trace -a <action> -c <condition> <function>`` command allows ``pdb`` as one of the action options.
 This options switches control to ``pdb`` when the trace condition is satisfied.
 (To return control to *otrace*, use the ``continue`` command of ``pdb``.)